big-data-and-economics/big-data-class-materials/README.md

 #### Course-Attached Tutor

-Chrissy Aman is our Course-Attached tutor.
-She will host office hours in the SASC and will be available for individual appointments.
-Her hours are:
+TK is our Course-Attached tutor.
+TK will host office hours in the SASC and will be available for individual appointments.
+TK hours are:

 - Fridays at 6:45pm
 - Sundays at 10am-12pm in PGill 227

-Chrissy can help you troubleshoot *R*.
-She does not know have solution to the problem sets, but she can help you figure them out.
+TK can help you troubleshoot *R*.
+TK does not know have solution to the problem sets, but TK can help you figure them out.

 ## GitHub Codespaces